nrashok/qlo-in/README.md

 # qlo.in URL Shortener

-A simple, fast URL shortener that you can deploy using Docker
+A simple, fast URL shortener that you can deploy on Render.com using Docker.

 ## Features